 Get ready to go on your own San Francisco beer tour around the city with this guide and find the best brewery in San Francisco on your own terms!

 And be sure to check out the First Edition of the Best Breweries in SF, where we spotlight some of the biggest names in the San Francisco beer scene.

 Note: If you’re looking for a good San Francisco breweries map, you can find it here.

 Ready to get started?
 Our private San Francisco Brewery Tour is entirely customizable, so you and a group of friends can sample local beer from the breweries of your choice.

 Local Brewing Co

 As a 100% local tour company, we can get behind a tagline like, “if you’re here, you’re local”!
 We have a lot of love for Local Brewing Company.

-In fact, it makes frequent appearances on San Francisco’s only Brewery Tour led on an electric tuk tuk (seriously, if you want to experience one of the most unique Bay Area brewery tours, this is it).
+In fact, it makes frequent appearances on San Francisco’s only Brewery Tour led on an electric tuk tuk.
+And by the way, if you want to experience one of the most unique Bay Area brewery tours, this is it!

 Even SF locals might be surprised to learn that Local Brewing Co is one of a handful of breweries in the Bay Area founded by women.